The Advent Wreath: origin of the tradition, symbolism, shape and orientation in the home according to Fengshui.

 Beato Angelico – Annunciation – By Sailko – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=93767809

-According to another tradition, the lighting of each candle indicates the victory of Light over darkness that occurs with the ever closer coming of the Messiah; the candles represent Hope, Peace, Joy and Love, while the crown is a symbol of unity and eternity and the evergreen leaves symbolize the hope of eternal life.
+According to another tradition, the lighting of each candle indicates the victory of Light over darkness occuring thanks to the ever closer coming of the Messiah; the candles represent Hope, Peace, Joy and Love, while the crown is a symbol of unity and eternity and the evergreen leaves symbolize the hope of eternal life.

-The Advent Wreath can be decorated with red bows and ribbons, a symbol of the love of Jesus who becomes man.
+The Advent Wreath can be decorated with red bows and ribbons, a symbol of the love of Jesus becoming man.

-In some versions there is also a fifth candle, white, to be placed inside the crown: the candle represents Christ and is lit with the first vespers of Christmas Eve.
+In some versions there is also a fifth candle, white, to be placed inside the crown: the candle represents Christ and is lit at the first vespers of Christmas Eve.

 Two conjunctions, Venus-Moon in Scorpio and Sun-Mars in Sagittarius, bring attention to the north towards the direction of the Black Turtle of the Ba Gua, where it is therefore preferable to orient the purple or red candle of Bethlehem, symbol of the second Sunday of Advent, which indicates the universal call to Salvation.
 We can then enrich the symbolism by placing stones connected to Spiritual Healing in the north, such as Amethyst.